efabrizio75/frontend-mentor-challenges/newbie/four-card-feature-section-master/README.md

 This solution started with a mobile-first approach and it contains responsive adjustment to spacing without modifying font sizes.

-It's worth mentioning that I also included structured data about [the recipe in JSON+LD format](https://developers.google.com/search/docs/appearance/structured-data/recipe).
-This is a way to provide search engines with more information about the content of the page, and it's a good practice to include it in the HTML of the page.

 ### Solution screenshot

 ![Solution screenshot](assets/images/solution_1.png)